ShunSakurai/easy_paste/README.md

 ### Generating a table
 - You can open the program by double-clicking Easy Paste.exe or its alias.
-- Choose a CSV file exported from memoQ's statistics in above mentioned format
+- Choose CSV files exported from memoQ's statistics in above mentioned format
 - Click "Generate table for quote!"
-- A CSV file starting with "to_paste" is generated in the same folder as the original CSV file
+- CSV files starting with "to_paste" is generated in the same folder as the original CSV files

 ![UI](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_ui.png)